What the VIX can tell you about today’s market action

 you can’t have opportunity without movement.
 Since June, opportunity has

-been cut in half for daytraders of the S&P market
+been cut in half for daytraders of the S&P market.
+Imagine if basketball

 players one season found the rims set for a height of 10 feet, then 12 feet the